TLDR

 That’s a little dramatic, I know, but it’s what I imagine lead to the creation of The Naiad Lock, Omega’s solution to the problem of misaligned text that you have probably never thought about.
-I'm a bit weird though so It's something that floats across my brain often.
-I used to wonder why it was so hard to determine at what point a thread stopped.
-Couldn't be that hard!
-Turns out this ammeter engineering buffs like myself don't alway know it all.
-Here's the issue.
+I'm a bit weird though so It's the kind of weird engineering nonsense that floats across my brain often.

 What Is Omega's Naiad Lock?